plume-lib/plume-scripts/README.md

 ### git-find-fork

-Finds a fork of a Git repository, or returns the upstream repository if the fork does not exist.
+Finds a fork of a GitHub repository, or returns the upstream repository if the fork does not exist.
 [Documentation](git-find-fork) at top of file.